philipturner/transimpedance-amplifier/README.md

 | Poorly designed keepout zone    | 67.65 fF  | 189.75 fF | 128.61 fF |
 | Complete overlap with GND plane | 56.04 fF  | 217.33 fF | 136.67 fF |

 Once the PCB layout is finalized, I'll run another FEM simulation of the ground conductor geometry.
-I'll make sure C<sub>12</sub> exceeds 80 fF.
+I'll make sure C<sub>12</sub> exceeds 80\* fF.
 This is a slight improvement over 74 fF, instead of a major degradation to 67 fF.
 The average (expected) value to target is 150 fF.
 The upper bound is somewhere between 200&ndash;300 fF, based on my discretion.

+> \*Expect this condition to be met after draconian measures to isolate the resistor.

 Continuing the FEM simulations for another day was a good choice.
 I am now more confident in the numbers stated in the literature.
 I can proceed with more certainty about expected performance and less extreme design margins.